 But to be found (and generate leads), marketers need effective search engine optimisation (SEO).
 This means optimising their websites for users and search engines to increase the quantity and quality of traffic it receives.

-One method to increase the quality and quality of website traffic is to create topic clusters.
+One method to increase the quality of website traffic is to create topic clusters.
 A topic cluster is comprised of a central pillar page and 10-20 clusters of supporting content.
 The pillar page covers a specific topic in depth – this could be the business’ service offering or area of expertise – and the cluster content provides further detail on individual elements of that offering or area of expertise.

 Each pillar page is optimised for a target keyword related to what the business does and so too is the cluster content.
 The pillar page links off to the cluster content and the cluster content links back to the pillar page.
 Due to internal links to and from the pillar page, search engines will see it as an important piece of content, giving it and the assets attached to it a boost in search engine rankings.
 As more and more people find the content (pillar page or cluster), the value attributed to any of the pages is shared amongst the cluster.